of APL Apollo Tubes Limited

 OTHER DISCLOSURES AND REPORTING

-Your Directors state that no disclosure or reporting is required with respect to thefollowing items as there were no transactions on these items during the year under audit:
+Your Directors state that no disclosure or reporting is required with respect to thefollowing items as there were no transactions on these items during the year under review:

 1. Change in the nature of business of the Company.